hannobraun/fornjot/experiments/2024-10-30/README.md

 If you're interested in details, take a look at the code itself, or check out the documentation (run `cargo doc --open` in this directory).

+_Note: My writing process for the documentation in the code was a bit light on proofreading (which probably reduced the total effort to a fraction of what it would have been).
+I'm not sure how many people are actually interested in seeing all of the details, so I was more interested in putting down the information and moving on the next experiment._